On estimating the trace of quantum state powers: Properties of quantum Jensen-Tsallis divergence and Tsallis entropy

 \section{Properties of quantum Jensen-Tsallis divergence and Tsallis entropy}

 In this section, we present inequalities between the quantum $q$-Jensen-Tsallis divergence ($1 \leq q \leq 2$) and the trace distance.
-Our results (\Cref{thm:QJTq-vs-td}) extend the previous results for the quantum Jensen-Shannon divergence ($q=1$), as stated in~\cite[Theorem 14]{BH09}. \begin{theorem}[$\QJTq$ vs.~$\td$] For any quantum states $\rho_0$ and $\rho_1$, and $1 \leq q \leq 2$, we have\emph{:}
+Our results (\Cref{thm:QJTq-vs-td}) extend the previous results for the quantum Jensen--Shannon divergence ($q=1$), as stated in~\cite[Theorem 14]{BH09}. \begin{theorem}[$\QJTq$ vs.~$\td$] For any quantum states $\rho_0$ and $\rho_1$, and $1 \leq q \leq 2$, we have\emph{:}

 \end{theorem}

 To prove \Cref{thm:QJTq-vs-td}, we first need to prove the data-processing inequality for $\QJTq$ (\Cref{lemma:QJSq-data-processing-inequaltiy}), which crucially relies on the relatively recent results on the \textit{joint convexity} of $\QJTq$~\cite{CT14,Virosztek19}.
 Consequently, we can establish \Cref{thm:QJTq-vs-td} by proving the inequalities in \Cref{subsec:QJTq-vs-td-inequalities}.
 In particular, the lower bound on $\QJTq$ in terms of $\td$ (\Cref{lemma:td-leq-QJSq}) holds for $q\in[1,2]$, and the upper bound on $\QJTq$ in terms of $\td$ (\Cref{lemma:QJSq-leq-traceDistLike}) for the same range of $q$.